yoelhor/aad-b2c-tools/README.md

 - **PolicySettings** contains a collection of key-value pair with your settings.
 In the policy file, use the format of **Settings:** and the key name, for example `{Settings:FacebookAppId}`.

-To build your policy.
-Type `Ctrl+Shift+P`, which brings up the Command Palette.
+To build your policy, type `Ctrl+Shift+P`, which brings up the Command Palette.
 From here, type `B2C` and select **B2C Policy Build**.
 You have access to all of the B2C functionality of VS Code, including keyboard shortcuts `Ctrl+Shift+5`.

 ![policy build](media/policy-build.png)